Logic MT24, Proofs in propositional logic

 3. MP1, 2: $(\phi \to \alpha _ m)$

 Case 2: $\alpha _ m \in \Gamma \cup \{\phi\}$.
-Then the proof in case 1 goes through almost exactly the same, except line 1 is an axiom rather than a hypothesis.
+If $\alpha _ m \in \Gamma$, then the proof in case 1 goes through almost exactly the same, except line 1 is a hypothesis rather than an axiom.

 1. Hypothesis: $\alpha _ m$